uncovsky/thesis/README.md

 note that PRISM needs to be installed, see [github](https://github.com/prismmodelchecker/prism).

-exporting the transition

-* Export the explicit transition files, this can be done using PRISM by running
+* Export the explicit transition files, this can be done using PRISM by running the following in the root directory of PRISM

     $ prism/bin/prism modelpath --exporttrans out.tra --exporttransrewards out.trew

-once in the root directory of prism.

 * Locate the ID of the starting state, this can be done by
     $ prism/bin/prism modelpath --exportlabels labels.txt

-and finding the index associated to the label "init".
+		 , and looking at the index associated with the label "init", which is usually 0

 * Run the solvers on these transition files.
 An example setup is given in include/eval_example.hpp